 Or indeed from any other sources of information you can obtain!
-It has been suggested that 'excellent research' can reduce risk.
+We would suggest that 'excellent research' can reduce risk.

-The results of any initial research, feasibly study and intelligence gathering will eventually determine the further progress or abandonment of your event or festival planning.
+The results of initial research and feasibly study and intelligence gathering will eventually determine the further progress or abandonment of your event or festival planning.